snugfox/ashrae-predictor/README.md

 For the neural network, in addition to the above listed dependencies, you will need to have PyTorch (torch) installed.
 The Jupyter notebook `ASHRAE-NN.ipynb` contains all the code related to generating a neural network model.
 It includes functions that load weather, building metadata, and training/testing sets from CSV files.

+## Data
+Download the data from the following link `https://www.kaggle.com/c/ashrae-energy-prediction/data`.
+Click on the download all tab.
+Extract the .csv files in the same path as the .ipynb notebooks.

 ## Running the notebooks
 The code is in a Jupyter notebook which has a .ipynb format.
 To run the jupyter notebook click on the "Kernal" tab.
 From the dropdown menu click on "Restart and run all".